How to close a Chase credit card

 Does closing a Chase credit card affect your credit score?

-First, closing a credit card account shortens the average length of your credit history, which is used to make up 15 percent of your FICO score.
 Second, and most importantly, closing a credit card can reduce the amount of open credit you have and raise your credit utilization considerably.

 Since this factor makes up 30 percent of your FICO score, raising your credit utilization rate through account closure should be your biggest concern.
 But, how would this factor come into play?

-Now imagine you just paid off the balance on your Chase credit card, but you still have $4,000 in debt on your Citi credit card.
+Now, imagine you just paid off the balance on your Chase credit card, but you still have $4,000 in debt on your Citi credit card.
 At this moment in time, your credit utilization rate is 20 percent since you owe $4,000 with a total credit limit of $20,000.
-However, closing your Chase credit card would leave you owing $4,000 in debt across $10,000 in total credit limits, so your credit utilization rate would increase to 40 percent overnight.
+However, closing your Chase credit card would leave you owing $4,000 in debt across $10,000 in total credit limit, so your credit utilization rate would increase to 40 percent overnight.

 Options to consider before canceling your Chase credit card